umeed

 Umeed: Stories That Inspire is a visual storytelling project that highlights stories of solidarity, empathy, and compassion between and across the diverse communities of India and the Indian diaspora and the shared humanity that binds us together.
 The project amplifies voices that challenge divisiveness, promote mutual understanding and respect, and inspire hope.

-• Counterspeech Initiative
+• Counterspeech Manual

 • The Counterspeech Resource Center